Cook Islands National Museum

-The Cook Islands National Museum is part of the Sir Geoffrey Henry National Culture Centre in Avarua on Rarotonga, in the Cook Islands.
+The Cook Islands National Museum (Runanga Pakau) is part of the Sir Geoffrey Henry National Culture Centre in Avarua on Rarotonga, in the Cook Islands.
 Its collection includes contemporary and historic artefacts, as well as replicas of objects in foreign institutions.
 Next to it is a similar building that houses the National Library of the Cook Islands.

 Background

 A purpose-built museum building was opened on 14 October 1992, in order to protect and encourage understanding of the cultural heritage of the Cook Islands.
 The museum had previously been housed in a section of the National Library.
 The museum has a 200 m^{2} display space, as well as an office and store.

 Exhibitions

 In 2019 the museum hosted an exhibition by Chinese micro-calligrapher Wang Zhiwen.
 Other exhibitions have included: on vaka voyaging history; on the contributions of Cook Islanders in the First World War; costumes from the 2018 Miss Cook Islands pageant; photographs by Fe'ena Syme-Buchanan that highlight population decline on Mangaia; on tivaivai – a form of quilting specific to the Cook Islands; wooden sculpture from Pacific countries; as well as many others.